KoralleB/CA_Vehicle/README.md

 adjustments (oversampling) to see how models handle the class imbalance, and which benefit the most from attempts to correct for the imbalance.

-Highly performed classification methods can benefit policy makers and planners to anticipate the energy demand and infrastructure in California raised by electric vehicle users.
+Highly performed classification methods can benefit policy makers and planners to anticipate the energy demand and required infrastructure in California raised by electric vehicle users.

 ### Data Source
 [California Vehicle Survey](https://www.energy.ca.gov/data-reports/surveys/california-vehicle-survey)